Ayushbendwal3/project-ELSA/README.md

 - Can get you corona(covid-19) updates
 - Read you unread Emails from Gmail
 - Can access your Google Calender
-- Can play music for you from your storage
+- Can play music for you from your local storage(make sure to update path in Music.py file)
 - Can make a Note for you
 - Can search articles on wikipedia
+- Can repeat whatever you say to repeat

 ## How to interact with ELSA?

-**After running main.py, speak ELSA to wake ELSA**
+**After running main.py, speak ELSA to wake ELSA** **You can also stop ELSA by saying stop, exit**

 ## How to setup ELSA?